-Carly, a teacher at NSW high school, wrote to us recently to share an entire classroom of success!
+Carly, a teacher at a NSW high school, wrote to us recently to share an entire classroom of success!

 Her story touches on something we firmly believe: that by giving students the skills and confidence to write effectively, persuasively and with power, we improve their future prospects – in education, careers and life.

 Carly shared how her students’ ‘engagement skyrocketed’ in a short time after rolling out the Seven Steps to Writing Success.
 She first learned the program in a Seven Steps Professional Development day and went on to complete the two-day Coaches Course.